Patch-Based Stochastic Attention for Image Editing: Results

 \subsection{Colorization}

 We evaluate PSAL on the task of guided image colorization.
 Given a grayscale image and a colorful reference image, we train a network to recover the color information.
 We use as simple a network as possible, to isolate the contribution of the attention layer.
-This architecture can be seen in Figure~\ref{fig:colorization}, and is further explained in the supplementary material.
+This architecture can be seen in Figure~\ref{fig:colorization}.
 Because we are using similar images, but not identical, attention is a crucial component to identify the best regions from which to copy the colors.